 On a Wednesday and Sunday mornings is their market.
 It’s like no other market I’ve been to – stall to stall of cashmere, leather jackets, swimwear (and yes little changing rooms) it’s worth a bike ride up to see the Italians in action and boy are they fast!
 I found it a little grabby and pushy but still found me a bargain.
 A coffee taking in the gorgeous town is a must before heading back to the beach for some well-deserved lunch and an aperol spritz just as it gets too hot to shop anymore.

 We decided to get the 35 minute train back to Pisa – €10 shuttle to the train from the hotel that took 15 minutes and €9 each for train.
 Not just cos it was cheaper but, as we only had hand luggage, we could do a pit stop in Pisa and get that all-important holding up the tower shot!
-Next post coming soon on how to maximise an afternoon in Pisa getting that all important tower pic and views from a rooftop!
-(Sign up to receive)
+Click here to read how to maximise an afternoon in Pisa getting that all important tower pic and views from a rooftop!

 Back in Forte Dei Marmi… what we didn’t have time to do but would have: Pietra Santa village & a visit to neighbouring Lucca.
 The whole area is a Tuscan hidden gem the Italians have kept secret for years … have a fabulous time!
 (You know you are googling flights)